Bethel Church (Redding): Beliefs and practices

+Focus on miracles

 Bethel Church emphasizes the belief that miracles described in the Bible continue to occur today and can be performed by believers.
-These include faith healing, prophecy, raising the dead, speaking in tongues, casting out demons, and regeneration of limbs.
-Church services may involve behaviors such as uncontrollable laughter, falling to the floor, shaking, screaming, and dancing—described by leaders as manifestations of the Holy Spirit.
-Leaders claim to have witnessed supernatural occurrences, such as appearances of angels and unexplained physical phenomena, including what they describe as “balls of electricity” and “glory clouds”—glitter-like particles seen falling from the ceiling during worship services.
+These include faith healing, prophecy, raising the dead, speaking in tongues, casting out demons, and regeneration of limbs and girls' hymens.
+Church services may involve behaviors such as uncontrollable laughter, falling to the floor, shaking, screaming, and dancing – described by leaders as manifestations of the Holy Spirit.
+Leaders claim to have witnessed supernatural occurrences, such as appearances of angels and unexplained physical phenomena, including what they describe as "balls of electricity" and "glory clouds" – glitter-like particles seen falling from the ceiling during worship services.
 Videos of these events have been shared by the church on its official YouTube channel.

 Bethel has produced theological materials expanding on its views of the supernatural.
 One such publication, The Physics of Heaven, co-authored by leaders associated with the church, explores connections between charismatic Christianity and concepts sometimes associated with New Age spirituality.
 Critics such as Gary Hal Graff have argued that the book departs from orthodox Christian doctrine.
-Co-author Kris Vallotton has described the book as “a foretaste of things to come,” and another contributor wrote, “It wasn’t that I wanted to become a New Ager.
-I just wanted to find out if maybe they had discovered some truths the churches hadn’t.”
+Co-author Kris Vallotton has described the book as "a foretaste of things to come," and another contributor wrote, "It wasn't that I wanted to become a New Ager.
+I just wanted to find out if maybe they had discovered some truths the churches hadn't."